For some, the hardest part of email marketing can be design.

 People are busy and if your email looks text-heavy, they’ll be less likely to read it.

 Stats show that nonprofit organizations see the highest click rates for emails with 25 lines of text and membership organizations get the best results between 15 and 30 lines of text.
-Keep your email focused with 1 topic per email for best results.
+Keep your email focused and easy to read with 1 topic per email for best results.

 Your headline text should be at least 22 point font and the body text should be at least 14 point for the best readability.